aamining/Hakathon_project/README.md

 ```

-4- then we should have "application.yml" file in config folder
+4- then we should have "application.yml" file in config folder or

+in directory

-note: it maybe hidden so find it by ls from terminal and add
+note: it maybe hidden so find it by 'ls' from terminal and add

 inside